FHOOEAIST/aist-kube/local-dynamic-storage/README.md

 1. For each disk that should be used do the following steps:
     1. **Important**
        > The disk should be clean or should not contain any production data.
-       > after the following steps everything that was stored on that disk is not
+       > After the following steps everything that was stored on that disk is not
        > accessible anymore.
 Don't use the /dev/sda devices if it is mounted to `/`
        > or any other disk that is mounted to `/`!!!
     1. Use `fdisk /dev/{disk}` to start to repartition the disk. `{disk}` can